 Foreign language skills

-You do not have to proof any foreign language skills.
+German speaking students do not have to provide proof of any foreign language skills.
 However, as large parts of the research literature are written in English, good English skills are highly recommended.

 German language skills

-International applicants please also provide: Documentation of German language skills level DSH-2 /TestDaF 4, or DSH-1/TestDaF 3 with adequate English skills level B2, proved by either: TOEFL-test (87 points or more/internet-based), IELTS (score 5.5 or better), or Cambridge First Certificate (Grade C or better).
+International applicants please provide: Documentation of German language skills level DSH-2 /TestDaF 4, OR DSH-1/TestDaF 3 with adequate English skills level B2, proved by either: TOEFL-test (87 points or more/internet-based), IELTS (score 5.5 or better), or Cambridge First Certificate (grade C or better).

 Language(s) of instruction